1,700 dead seals found on Russia's Caspian coast - NewsBreak

 1,700 dead seals found on Russia's Caspian coast

-MOSCOW — (AP) — About 1,700 seals have been found dead on the Caspian Sea coast in southern Russia, officials said Sunday.
+About 1,700 seals have been found dead on the Caspian Sea coast in southern Russia , officials said Sunday.

 The authorities in the Russian province of Dagestan said that it's still unclear what caused the animals' deaths, but they likely died of natural reasons.